Cataract surgery is a common day case eye procedure that replaces a cloudy cataract lens with an artificial lens to improve sight.

 What is a cataract?

 A cataract is the clouding of the lens of the eye which can cause reduced vision and can deteriorate over time.
-A cataract will develop over time and is a normal part of ageing.
-Cataracts can affect one or both of your eyes.
+Cataract will develop over time and is a normal part of ageing and they can also affect one or both of your eyes.

 You might be wondering what causes cataracts?
 As you develop cataracts your eye lens becomes cloudy and a yellowish/brownish colour caused by a build-up and clumping together of protein cells in your lens.

 Some factors can increase your likelihood of developing cataracts such as: diabetes, smoking, UV exposure, eye injury, some medications, eye surgery and, very short sightedness.

 What are the sign and symptoms of cataracts?